deepsense-ai/seahorse/docs/index.md

 #### A Glimpse of Seahorse's Features

-* Create Apache Spark application in a visual way using web-based editor.
+* Create Apache Spark application in a visual way using a web-based editor.
-* Connect to any cluster (YARN, Mesos, Spark Standalone) out of a box or use bundled local Spark.
+* Connect to any cluster (YARN, Mesos, Spark Standalone) out of a box or use the bundled local Spark.
 * Use Seahorse Library to easily work with local files and the cluster.
 * Use Spark's machine learning algorithms.
 * Define custom operations with Python or R.
-* Explore data with Jupyter notebook using Python or R from within Seahorse.
+* Explore data with a Jupyter notebook using Python or R from within Seahorse.
-* Export workflow and run it as batch Apache Spark application using our Seahorse Batch Workflow Executor.
+* Export workflow and run it as a batch Apache Spark application using our Seahorse Batch Workflow Executor.

 #### About the Product